What do you see when you look in a mirror? What do others see when they look at you? Today we are talking about reflecting Christ in our daily life.

-The biggest problem with this is the fact that Jesus has asked us all to be witnesses to this world of his love, grace, mercy, and forgiveness.
-Is your life reflecting that or is your life reflecting Christ daily?
+Jesus has asked us all to be witnesses to this world of his love, grace, mercy, and forgiveness.
+Is your life reflecting that?
+In other words, is your life reflecting Christ daily?

 Reflecting Christ Instead of Ourselves Daily

 A witness is someone who shares what they have personally seen, heard, or experienced.
-Acts 1:8 says:
+Nothing more and nothing less.
+Jesus is recorded in Acts 1:8 saying:

 (8) But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth."

-It is important to understand that we cannot be witnesses of Jesus Christ without the power of the Holy Spirit.
-When we are truly being a witness for Christ we reflect him and his love, grace, mercy, and forgiveness for others.
+It is important to understand that we cannot be witnesses of Jesus Christ without the power and equipping of the Holy Spirit.
+When we are truly a witness for Christ we reflect him and his love, grace, mercy, and forgiveness for others.

 Paul tells us what that looks like in his letter to Titus on the island of Crete.
-Let’s read Titus 2:7-8
+Titus 2:7-8 says:

 (7) In everything set them an example by doing what is good.
 In your teaching show integrity, seriousness (8) and soundness of speech that cannot be condemned, so that those who oppose you may be ashamed because they have nothing bad to say about us.

 Titus was led to Jesus by Paul and Paul put him in leadership over the church in Crete.
 Paul is giving Titus instructions on how people should behave within their homes and workplaces.
 Part of Paul’s instructions are for Titus himself and that is verses 7 and 8.